galawaydude/data-place/100 operating-systems/Memory Management.md

 - **Page Offset (d):** The least significant bits of the logical address.
 This value represents the displacement, or offset, of the desired byte from the beginning of the page.

-Similarly, a physical address is composed of a Physical Frame Number (PFN) and a Frame Offset (d).23 The key insight is that the offset is never translated; the location of a byte within a page is the same as its location within the frame that holds that page.
-Therefore, the offset bits from the logical address are carried over directly to the physical address.23
+Similarly, a physical address is composed of a Physical Frame Number (PFN) and a Frame Offset (d).The key insight is that the offset is never translated; the location of a byte within a page is the same as its location within the frame that holds that page.
+Therefore, the offset bits from the logical address are carried over directly to the physical address.

 #### The MMU